vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 All returned statuses, values, change flags, raw callbacks, and active states match.
 Temporary MIDI capture instrumentation was removed.

+## One LFO delay value and modulation event path

+Vibrato and tremolo delays now use `LfoDelay` inside the existing modulation context.
+Independent delay commands are `VibratoDelay` and `TremoloDelay` modulation targets.
+This removes two performance event types, their duplicated fields, the MIDI simulator's private delay type, and separate delay-controller normalization functions.
+Delay commands update only delay state; they do not apply the other context defaults or restart an already-running oscillator.

+Tempo-relative rates and delays now share one ordered map of active controls.
+The map borrows original event pointers until all derived events have been computed, avoiding another copy of each retained LFO context.
+Target/layer ordering, cross-track tempo order, fixed-clock replacement, track-end limits, and future-note-only updates are preserved.
+Embedded rate/depth context delays still do not independently contribute synth delay observations or MIDI delay controllers.
+Non-primary pitch layers retain their own delay in simulation.

+Nineteen format families use the shared delay value.
+Itikiti passes its existing context delay directly to the independent delay emitter, and NDS emits its three rate targets without a dispatch switch.
+Physical timing formulas and driver counter explanations remain intact.
+This change removes **107 production lines**;
+existing test migrations add **one line net**, with no new committed test harness.

+Validation: all 20 test targets pass (10.76 seconds).
+Captured exports match the baseline exactly: 304 MIDI and 100 SF2/DLS files.
+An ignored differential probe compares 2,400 generated performances, including their resolved event ordering, physical timing, modulation profiles, and 4,800 MIDI exports under both policies.
+A further 432 comparisons verify independent-layer delay commands against the same delay supplied in LFO context.
+The final probes and changed tempo resolver, modulation profile, and MIDI renderer run with ASan/UBSan.
+Temporary capture hooks are removed before committing.
+This is fixture/generated-input coverage; no real-file corpus was available.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding